scaleapi/llm-engine/docs/index.md

 ## 🤔 About

 Foundation models are emerging as the building blocks of AI.
-However, deploying these models to the cloud and fine-tuning them still requires infrastructure and ML expertise, and can be expensive.
+However, fine-tuning these models and deploying them to the cloud are expensive operations that require infrastructure and ML expertise.

 LLM Engine is a Python library, CLI, and Helm chart that provides everything you need to fine-tune and serve foundation models in the cloud using Kubernetes.
 Key features include:

-🚀 **Ready-to-use Fine-Tuning and Inference APIs for your favorite models**:
+🎁 **Ready-to-use APIs for your favorite models**:
-LLM Engine comes with ready-to-use APIs for your favorite open-source models, including MPT, Falcon, and LLaMA.
+Fine-tune and serve open-source foundation models, including MPT, Falcon, and LLaMA.
 Use Scale-hosted endpoints or deploy to your own infrastructure.

 🐳 **Deploying from any docker image**: Turn any Docker image into an auto-scaling deployment with simple APIs.